Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Adebayo's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.
+- The Nuggets allow 112.5 points per game, eighth-ranked in the league.

-- The Nuggets concede 40.8 rebounds per contest, best in the NBA.
+- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per contest.
+- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per game.

 Bam Adebayo vs. the Nuggets